 IAQ products benefit the home in multiple ways.
 For those who don’t know, IAQ means indoor air quality, which refers to the overall quality of the air inside your home.
 One job of the HVAC system is to make sure IAQ stays high so homeowners experience the cleanest air possible.
 This means air pollutants—including fall allergens—are filtered away.

 Certain IAQ products help minimize allergens alongside the HVAC system.
 Here are some of the best products to eliminate your fall allergies.

 - Air cleaners.
 Firstly, consider an air cleaner or purifier for your home.
-Like most items on this list, they come as either whole home or single room cleaners – as the name implies, the cleaner either works for the entire household or just one room.
-Air cleaners and purifiers improve IAQ because they remove miniscule dust and allergen particles from the air which helps reduce allergies.
+Like most items on this list, they come as either whole-home or single-room cleaners – as the name implies, the cleaner either works for the entire household or just one room.
+Air cleaners and purifiers improve IAQ because they remove minuscule dust and allergen particles from the air which helps reduce allergies.
 Some units sanitize the air rather than remove dust and dander.
 Others use negative ions or UV lamps to remove harmful particles in the air.

 - Dehumidifiers.
 Some fall allergies come about because of the dampness associated with the season.
 Invest in a dehumidifier to remove excess moisture from the air in your home.
 Excess moisture promotes the mold and mildew growth, so dehumidifiers are crucial.
 Their presence ensures mold and mildew growth stays minimal.